20 Second Chocolate Cake

 Watermelon Feta Salad

-From PBS Parents' food blog, Kitchen Explorers, Alice Currah of SavorySweetLife.com shares a fresh and flavorful from her first cookbook.
+This watermelon feta salad recipe is a combination of juicy watermelon and fragrant cheese - great for a cookout or side dish.
+Alice Currah of SavorySweetLife.com shares a fresh and flavorful from her first cookbook.
 Jenna Weber explains why this recipe works so well in a full post on the Fresh Tastes blog.

 - 6 cups cubed watermelon